ibm-cloud-docs/codeengine/cmd_defs.md

 `--argument`, `--arg`, `-a`
 :   Set command arguments needed by the command to execute in the task.
 This option can be specified multiple times.
 This value is *optional*.

+`--batch-name`, `--batch`
+:   If providing a tasks specification, group those tasks by a batch name.
+This value is *optional*.
+The default value is `default`.

 `--command`, `--cmd`, `-c`
 :   Set a command to execute in the task.
 This option can be specified multiple times.
 This value is *optional*.